sktedro/vut_ipp_proj/README.md

 The script iterates through all elements with the tag equal to `instruction`, reads the attributes and creates `Instruction` objects.
-For each instruction elements, it also iterates through all the sub-elements (arguments), parses them by creating `Argument` objects and appends them to an array stored in the `Instruction` object.
+For each instruction element it also iterates through all the sub-elements (arguments), parses them by creating `Argument` objects and appends them to an array stored in the `Instruction` object.
 Every `Instruction` object also stores its order and opcode and provides methods to add an argument and run the instruction.

 #### Reading the arguments

-Every `Argument` object stores argument's order, type (which can be an argument type or a data type if the argument is a literal) and a value which is just raw text extracted from the xml element.
+Every `Argument` object stores argument's order, type (which can be an argument type or a data type if the argument is a literal) and a value which is just a raw text extracted from the XML element.
 Order and value of each argument is, of course, checked for validity (at times using regular expression). `Argument` objects provide methods to get their value or data type (of a variable if the argument is a variable).